zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-amazon.md

 Said.
 Then came the Almighty.
 Preaching doctrine came to fruity Done.
 Doctrine is the beginning good, the middle good, the late good defined genitals All with pure Brahmachikuya i.e. four weeks (17-10) 7 (ii) Should be applied.)
-Aryan Octanginal Road, Nirvana Nirvana Gamini Reaction Said.
+Aryan Octanginal Road, Nibbana Nibbana Gamini Reaction Said.
 Dezzana hath made.
 Panted, laid, opened, divided, protruded Seer, Yu.